We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like more information about any item.

 - They will seek to obey Scripture's instructions that all are called to "put off" things like "sexual immorality, impurity, lust, evil desires and greed" as well as things such as "anger, rage, malice, slander and filthy language," and to "put on" an attitude of "compassion, kindness, humility, gentleness, patience and, of course, love" (Colossians 3).
 More specifically, prospective members of the Dordt University community are expected to agree with its anti-harassment policy and position that considers pre-marital, extra-marital, and same-gender sexual relations to be unacceptable behavior.

-Dordt University endeavors to diversify its faculty within the framework of its mission.
+Dordt University endeavors to diversify its faculty and staff within the framework of its mission.
 The commitment of the university to nondiscrimination on the basis of age, color, disability, gender, national or ethnic origin, or race is consistent with federal and state requirements for nondiscrimination in employment.